 Prior Coursework

-With program approval, students are allowed to count up to 6 credits of graduate coursework from other institutions.
-Coursework earned ten years or more prior to admission to the SLA Program is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer up to 6 credits of graduate coursework from other institutions.
+Coursework earned ten years or more prior to admission to the Second Language Acquistion Program is not allowed to satisfy requirements.

-In addition, typically, students with prior graduate coursework at UW-Madison may only count up to 6 credits toward the SLA Program.
+In addition, typically, students with prior graduate coursework at UW-Madison may only transfer up to 6 credits toward the Second Language Acquistion Program.

-Prior coursework from the UW–Madison undergraduate career may not be applied toward the program.
+Prior coursework from the undergraduate career may not be transfer.

-Prior coursework from the UW–Madison University Special student career may not be applied toward the program.
+Prior coursework from the UW–Madison University Special student career may not transfer.

 Those students not meeting satisfactory progress requirements (found in the Graduate Program Handbook) may be put on probation for a semester.